-The objective of this tutorial is to give an overview of the LIEF’s API to parse and manipulate formats
+The objective of this tutorial is to provide an overview of LIEF’s API for parsing and manipulating formats.

 import lief